Make America Decent Again (R.I.P. Jimmy Carter)

 If you know or have heard anything about PANS or PANDAS, or saw a recent 20/20 show about it , you might be aware of far less fortunate parents and children who suffer tremendously.
 I actually have cried reading stories about parents whose little angels change overnight, say the most frightening things about harming themselves or others, go through destructive rages… In one of the parent groups I’m in, I just yesterday saw a post from a mom who was reduced to no other choice but to admit her 11 year old to a psych ward.
 She was probably up all night, or maybe more than just a night.
 Her post included a pic of some comfort food in the space between the front seats of her car (hostess cupcakes and a coke) probably eaten while she sat in the parking lot of the hospital.

 But I won’t get too far into that here.
-I would bet the world that your children are blessed with great parents, and I am blessed with an amazing wife who was on top of our situation quickly, and by access to medical professionals who believed us and cooperated with a course of treatment (unlike many less fortunate families).
-But the really inspiring part of my story was about my school and especially my daughter’s teacher, and the most pertinent part of my response that disappeared from your article was about the toolbox this teacher and any great teacher needs to brings to the job.
+I would bet the world that your children are blessed with great parents, and I am blessed that the mother of my girls is amazing and was on top of our situation quickly, and blessed with access to medical professionals who believed us and cooperated with a course of treatment (unlike many less fortunate families).
+But the really inspiring part of my story was about my school and especially my daughter’s teacher, and the most pertinent part of my response that disappeared from your article was about the toolbox this teacher and any great teacher needs to bring to the job.

 Boiled down to a concrete concept, think of “growth”, or development, like a wagon wheel- but one that expands over time.
 The center, the core or the hub is the primal, innate, reflexive stuff and the spokes are the reaching out from the core of experiences and learning.
-In the earliest stages it’s hunger, discomfort, human contact and attention, touch, communication…Then it’s conversation, self-determination, curiosity, exploration… Every time those things are experienced or there is a new experience: spokes are sent out or reinforced, and the wheel grows because the learners “world” (capabilities and cognitive understandings) reaches out farther .
+In the earliest stages, it’s hunger, discomfort, human contact and attention, touch, communication…Then it’s conversation, self-determination, curiosity, exploration… Every time those things are experienced or there is a new experience: spokes are sent out or reinforced, and the wheel grows because the learner’s “world” (cognitive understanding) reaches out farther and the strength, stability, and capability grow.

-In reality the brain is constructing a network or a web, and the conceptual image should be undulating more like a cloud as it expands, but I want to keep it simple for now because part of your confusion has to do with accountability.
-Schools are being held accountable for helping learners roll as smoothly as they can through their world, into the future and on to the places they want to go.
+In reality, the brain is constructing a network or a web, and the conceptual image should be undulating more like a cloud as it expands.
+I want to keep it simple for now because most of your confusion has to do with accountability.
+Schools are held accountable for helping learners roll as smoothly as they can through their world, into the future, and on to the places they want to go.

-So if teachers are expected to be the wheelwrights: have the wheelwrights done a quality job when your wheels are like tiny tricycle wheels with two spokes?
+So if teachers are expected to be the wheelwrights: have the wheelwrights done a quality job when your wheels are like tiny tricycle wheels with only two spokes?
 For the sake of expediency we can even name those two spokes…uhmmm, let’s call them “MATH” and “ELA”, just for kicks.
 Will your wagon travel well on these?
-How about if your wagon wheels are even a normal 4 foot-ish size and have just those two spokes?
-Who is responsible for all those missing spokes, Lane?
-If teachers are to embrace their responsibility for only the two, and put their reputations and career on the line for standardized, testable outcomes on just those two, how can teachers trust the wheels will come with all those other spokes in place?
+How about if those wheels are even a normal 4 foot-ish size and have just those two spokes?
+You know those wheels need more, but who is responsible for all those missing spokes, Lane?
+If teachers are to embrace their responsibility and accountability for only the two and put their reputations and careers on the line for standardized, testable outcomes on just those two, how can teachers trust the wheels will come with all those other spokes in place?

 Trust me, capable learners and future citizens need those other spokes, and as a parent I want my own children and my students to have them.